yodaluca23/School_Anti-Block/README.md

 ## How to use:

-1. Go to releases on this Github page.
-2. Download the latest School_Anti-Block.bat file onto your school computer.
+1. Download the latest [School_Anti-Block.bat](https://raw.githubusercontent.com/yodaluca23/School_Anti-Block/refs/heads/main/School%20Anti-Block.bat) file onto your school computer.
-3. Open up the folder you saved it to and double-click it.
+2. Open up the folder you saved it to and double-click it.
-4. Follow any and all instructions in the command prompt.
+3. Follow any and all instructions in the command prompt.

 ## FAQs: